Clarion Hotel Energy by Snohetta Architects Showcases Industrial History

 Side-bar-footer-forum

-Snohetta’s design for the Clarion Hotel Energy was completed and opened for guests on August 20th 2014.
-Located in Stavanger, Norway, the hotel stands as an architectural landmark and one of the attractions in the area.
+Snohetta's architectural design for the Clarion Hotel Energy was accomplished and began welcoming guests on August 20th, 2014.
+Situated in Stavanger, Norway, this hotel serves as a significant architectural icon and one of the drawcards of the region.

 Commissioned for a volume and concept study to design the hotel and conference center, Snohetta architects wanted to reintroduce the town’s history as a former center for the fishing and canning industries.
 They chose to design the building as two distinct volumes in one to emphasize the industrialism of the Stavanger town.